andrewrk/libsoundio/README.md

    - [CoreAudio](https://developer.apple.com/library/mac/documentation/MusicAudio/Conceptual/CoreAudioOverview/Introduction/Introduction.html)
    - (in progress) [WASAPI](https://msdn.microsoft.com/en-us/library/windows/desktop/dd371455%28v=vs.85%29.aspx)
    - Dummy (silence)
+ * Exposes both raw devices and shared devices.
+Raw devices give you the best performance but prevent other applications from using them.
+Shared devices are default and usually provide sample rate conversion and format conversion.
  * Supports optimal usage of each supported backend.
 The same API does the right thing whether the backend has a fixed buffer size, such as on JACK and CoreAudio, or whether it allows directly managing the buffer, such as on